SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

     - <a href="#free">Free Grace Theology</a>
 - Synergistic
     - <a href="#roman">Roman Catholicism</a>
-    - <a href="#arminian">Arminian Theology</a>
+    - <a href="#arminian">Arminian Theology</a> -->

 <span style="font-size:1.4em;">Heresy & Apostasy</span>

 This article will not cover the following groups because they are not legitimate.
-Heresy (Warped or No Essential Doctrine), Apostasy (Secular & Occult Groups).
+Heretics (warped cults or no essential doctrine), or apostates (secular & occult Groups).

 - Legalism (Pharisees & Judaizers)
     - Ephesians 2:8-10; Galatians 2:21;5:4